 Rural Broadband: High speed internet access is essential to operate effectively in a 21st century economy.
 Minnesota must invest in its rural communities by connecting them with the rest of the world by way of the internet.
 Current representation at the state legislature slashed rural broadband funding.
 I believe we need to go in the other direction.
 Residents of Houston and Fillmore counties should have equally as fast and accessible internet as those in the metropolitan areas enjoy.

 Farming: Agriculture is one of the main economic drivers of our region.
 In order to continue our success we must reverse the trend of fewer and fewer farmers on fewer individual farms.
 Family farms, like the one I grew up on, are key to the economic viability of our region.
 Let's make sure land is accessible to young farmers and young families who want to make a decent living, while caring for the land in a way that would make our grandchildren proud.

 Arts & Culture: The legislature must support local arts and culture funding.
 In towns like Lanesboro, which has blossomed as one of the most influential arts centers in Minnesota, the arts have become a way of attracting human and financial capital.

-We only have one planet to live on, let's make sure we take care of it.
-Our natural home here in Southeast Minnesota provides us with great economic and aesthetic benefits, that allow us to spend time with our land and our waters.
+We only have access to one habitable planet, let's make sure we take care of it.
+Our natural home here in Southeast Minnesota provides us with great economic and aesthetic benefits, that allow us to enjoy our land and our waters.
 Our rolling hills, streams, and hardwood forests must be maintained for future generations.
 As a state legislator, I will make sure our local units of government, as well as our state agencies in charge of environmental protections, have the tools necessary to protect our natural resources for generations to come.